anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Once the Registrar-Agent has received the PVR it can trigger the pledge to generate a Pledge Enroll-Request (PER).

-Optionally, TLS MAY be used to provide privacy for this exchange between the Registrar-Agent and the pledge (see {{pledgehttps}}).
+TLS MAY be used to provide privacy for this exchange between the Registrar-Agent and the pledge (see {{pledgehttps}}).

 {{exchangesfig_uc2_2}} shows the acquisition of the PER and the following subsections describe the corresponding artifacts.